luc-ribeiro/ignite-design-system-react/README.md

 ![image](https://github.com/luc-ribeiro/ignite-design-system-react/assets/69688077/f75a399b-6ce0-4695-9791-510690181228)

-## 📄 Projeto
+## 📄 Project

-Design System construído para ser aplicado em outro projeto chamado _Ignite Call_.
-Componentes construídos neste projeto: cores, espaços, tamanhos de fontes, família de fontes, cabeçalhos, inputs e mais.
-Utilizando o Storybook para documentação, React como aplicativo base, turbo repo, mono repo e automações.
+Design System built to be applied in another project called _Ignite Call_.
+Components built in this project include: colors, spaces, font sizes, font families, headings, inputs, and more.
+Using Storybook for documentation, React as the base application, TurboRepo, MonoRepo, and automations.

-## 💻 Tecnologias
+## 💻 Technologies

 - **ReactJS**
 - **TypeScript**